titanicoctopus/Notes/First valley.md

 #work #unexplored
 [[Lore]]

-- The first valley is the first place made by raaf with the prime elemental and their forge.
+- a Primal Mural
-	- Abstract shapes forming dynamic patterns are painted with vibrant pigments on the stone.
-It's profound age adds an aesthetic dimension that stirs primal emotions.
+- Abstract shapes painted with vibrant pigments on the stone form dynamic intricate patterns.
+Elemental magic permeates the piece adding an aesthetic dimension that stirs primal emotions.
 Intuitively you begin to recognize meaning within the patterns.
 With a little push understanding should not be far away.

+- The first valley is the first place made by raaf with the prime elemental and their forge.
 	- The mural has captured the moment when Raaf and the Prime Elemental smoothed out the last piece of proto material into the First Valley.
 Raaf was happy and satisfied that they accomplished such profound work in the amount of time.
 The Prime Elemental was worried about what was accomplished in the amount of time.
 - Raaf appointed the elders to oversee further creation.
 	- Abstract shapes forming recurring patterns are painted on the stone.
 The patterns guide the eyes throughout the whole mural evoking vague impressions from a time in the distant past.